MicrosoftDocs/azure-devops-yaml-schema/task-reference/kubernetes-v1.md

 **`checkLatest`** - **Check for latest version**<br>
 `boolean`.
 Optional.
 Use when `versionOrLocation = version`.
 Default value: `false`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Always checks online for the latest available version (stable.txt) that satisfies the version spec.
-This is typically false unless you have a specific scenario to always get latest.
-This will cause it to incur download costs when potentially not necessary, especially with the hosted build pool.
+Checks online for the latest available version (`stable.txt`) that satisfies the version spec.
+This will incur download costs when potentially unnecessary, especially with the hosted build pool.
 <!-- :::editable-content-end::: -->
 <br>